w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 2.2 Enough Time to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 2.2 applies directly as written.
+Guideline 2.2 can apply directly as written.

 ##### timing-adjustable

 ###### Applying SC 2.2.1 Timing Adjustable to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.2.1](https://www.w3.org/WAI/WCAG22/Understanding/timing-adjustable#intent), replacing “the content” with “non-web documents or software”.
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.2.1](https://www.w3.org/WAI/WCAG22/Understanding/timing-adjustable#intent), replacing “the content” with “non-web documents or software”.

 With this substitution, it would read: